 People ask me what they should write about when they start a blog for their business.
-Makes sense, because I teach people how to become freelance writers, and having your own blog is a crucial part of becoming a successful, highly paid writer.
+Makes sense, because having your own blog can help you become a successful, highly paid writer.

 1. Be Helpful